GnabryGna/GnabryGna/README.md

 ####  :wave: Hi!
 Welcome to my github profile !

-####  :wave: My research interests focus on Reinforcement Learning and its real-world applications to embodied intelligence.
+####  My research interests focus on Reinforcement Learning and its real-world applications to embodied intelligence.
 ####  Specifically, my focus lies in Meta-RL and VLA foundation models.

 ####  2025.3 ~ current - COLab, Hanyang Univ.